 Under a scheduled connection, the facility operates according to a fixed curtailment schedule that is defined in advance and does not vary dynamically based on real-time grid conditions.
 The Dispatch Limiting Schedule specifies the maximum allowable import and/or export capacity during defined time blocks, such as by season.

 The customer is responsible for configuring and operating their facility to comply with the Dispatch Limiting Schedule at all times.
-Unlike actively managed connections, the Company does not continuously adjust operating limits in response to real-time system conditions.
-Instead, system protection is achieved through predefined operating limits established by the Electric Distribution Company based on studies of historical operating conditions on the area electric power system.
-These safe operating limits are documented in the Dispatch Limiting Schedule and define the permissible operating range for the facility.
+Unlike actively managed connections, the Company does not continuously adjust operating limits in response to real-time system conditions and does not provide operational direction outside the predefined schedule.
+System protection is achieved through predefined operating limits established by the Company based on engineering studies of historical operating conditions on the area electric power system.
+The safe operating limits are documented in the Dispatch Limiting Schedule and define the permissible operating range for the facility.

 Scheduled connections may apply to both single(import-only or export-only) and dual operating envelopes, depending on the facility configuration and the nature of the underlying constraint.